SachinAshish/ToolBox-Pro/containers.md

 IP_Address: Can be referenced using 'mongo'
 ```

--  To access the mongo shell (even though i you can access the user interface at `localhost:8081`)
+-  To access the mongo shell (even though you can access the user interface at `localhost:8081`)

 ```sh
 $ docker exec -it mongo mongosh